SchlossLab/Sovacool_OptiFit_mSphere_2022/paper/paper.md

 similarity to other sequences in the dataset.
-With the simple random sample method, dataset splitting was repeated with reference fractions ranging from 10% to 90% of the dataset and for 100 random seeds. *De novo* clustering each dataset is also shown for comparison.](figures/results_split-1.png)
+With the simple random sample method, dataset splitting was repeated with reference fractions ranging from 10% to 90% of the dataset and for 100 random seeds. *De novo* clustering each dataset with OptiClust is also shown for comparison.](figures/results_split-1.png)

 ## References